deepanshs/mrsimulator/docs/user_guide/method/writing_custom_methods.rst

         ]
     )

-The *channels* key holds the nucleus being probed.
-The *magnetic_flux_density* key holds the magnetic field stength in T, and *rotor_frequency* holds the rotor frequency in Hz.
-The *spectral_dimensions* key holds a list of SpectralDimension objects, each containing a *count* key, containing the number of points in that dimension, a *spectral_width* key, containing the spectral width in Hz, and *reference_offset* containing, the reference offset of this dimension in Hz.
-It also contains an *events* key, which contains a list of different events.
-In this example, we are using a spectral event to select the :math:`p=m_f-m_i=-1` coherences for this simulation (see the advanced users page for a more in-depth description of different types of events).
+The *channels* key holds the nucleus being probed, here rubidium-87.
+The *magnetic_flux_density* key holds the external magnetic field stength in T, and *rotor_frequency* holds the rotor frequency in Hz.
+The *spectral_dimensions* key holds a list of SpectralDimension objects defining the spectral grid of the method. each SpectralDimension object contains a *count* key, defining the number of points in that dimension, a *spectral_width* key, containing the spectral width in Hz, and a *reference_offset* key, containing the reference offset of the dimension in Hz.
+Each spectral dimension also contains an *events* key which is a list events defining the coherences to simulate.
+In this example, we are using a spectral event to select the :math:`p=m_f-m_i=-1` coherences for this simulation.

-We then set up the simulator object and run the simulation.
+Next we set up and run the simulator object with our spin system and method.

 .. plot::
     :context: close-figs